NumPy Poisson Distribution

 print(np.__version__)

-This will print the version number of NumPy currently installed in your Python environment.
+This command will print the version number of NumPy currently installed in your Python environment.

 Output Shape and Tuple of Ints in NumPy Poisson Distribution